shahzadansari/RickAndMorty/README.md

 <img width="530" alt="ui-layer-arch" src="https://github.com/shahzadansari/RickAndMorty/assets/43310446/f3a89ee9-e3af-4077-9f94-73cc12486f0d">

 ### Data Layer
 While the UI layer contains UI-related state and UI logic, the data layer contains application data and business logic.
 The business logic is what gives value to your app—it's made of real-world business rules that determine how application data must be created, stored, and changed.
-This separation of concerns allows the data layer to be used on multiple screens, share information between different parts of the app, and reproduce business logic outside of the UI for unit testing.
+The data layer is implemented as an offline-first source of app data and business logic.
+It is the [source of truth](https://developer.android.com/topic/architecture#single-source-of-truth) for all data in the app.

 <img width="667" alt="data-layer-arch" src="https://github.com/shahzadansari/RickAndMorty/assets/43310446/3b64e4cc-3d6f-4f37-ba8b-a9ef534bc406">